NileshBalu/NileshBalu.github.io/_projects/03_lnt.md

 **Summary:**

-Utilized the Number of Transfer Units (NTU) method to correlate the radiator core area with the rate of heat rejection.

-Analyzed experimental data and conducted a comparative study to validate the predicted results against measured values.
+I utilized the Number of Transfer Units (NTU) method to correlate the radiator core area with the rate of heat rejection.
+I proceeded to analyze experimental data and conduct a comparative study to validate the predicted results against measured values.

-Performed CFD simulations of thermal stress tests using OpenSim, analyzing temperature gradients, stresses, and strain to evaluate new radiator designs.
+I also performed CFD simulations of thermal stress tests using OpenSim, analyzing temperature gradients, stresses, and strain to evaluate new radiator designs.

 **Takeaways:**

 This was my first-ever internship, and my biggest takeaway was learning the importance of good documentation.
 Additionally, working with numerous engineering drawings of radiators helped me understand their real-world significance, reinforcing my coursework in engineering drawings.

-**Attachments:**

 <script src="https://cdnjs.cloudflare.com/ajax/libs/pdf.js/2.16.105/pdf.min.js"></script>